Starignus/PythonPractise/Session1/RPIsetup/RPI_setup.md

 ```bash
 sudo weavedinstaller
 ```
+[//]: # (TODO: change structure, first register for an account on their laptops online and then setup weaved, Homework)

 **5.4** Enter your remot3.it account username and password.
 Next, you will see this menu:

 <img src="Pi-installer-menu.png" alt="menu1" style="width: 300px;"/>